Sabi Star Lithium Mine

 ongoing

-Labour challenges include poor working conditions, and victimization of workers who join unions.
+Labor challenges include poor working conditions and the victimization of workers who join trade unions.

 Year: 2023Countries: ZimbabweRelated: Sabi Star Lithium Mine